shannonasmith/CTF-Writeups/WiCyS-Tier2-TryHackMe-CTF/what-does-the-cow-say/README.md

 <img src="../images/image013_redacted.png" width="600">

 The server executed the injected command and returned the contents of the file in the HTTP response, confirming that arbitrary commands could be executed through the vulnerable input field.

 ---

+#### 🔎 Analytical Observation

+Command injection vulnerabilities occur when applications pass user input directly into system commands without proper validation.

+Attackers can exploit this behavior by inserting shell commands using techniques such as:

+- command substitution
+- command chaining
+- shell metacharacters

+This allows attackers to interact directly with the underlying operating system.

+---

+### 🔐 Step 4 — Confirm Command Execution

+The successful execution of both injected commands demonstrated that the application failed to sanitize user input before passing it to the system shell.

+This confirmed that the application was vulnerable to **command injection**, allowing attackers to execute arbitrary system commands on the server.

+---